Li Bai: Names

 Li Bai's name has been romanized as Li Bai, Li Po, Li Bo (romanizations of Standard Chinese pronunciations), and Ri Haku (a romanization of the Japanese pronunciation).
 The varying Chinese romanizations are due to the facts that his given name (白) has two pronunciations in Standard Chinese: the literary reading bó (po2) and the colloquial reading bái; and that earlier authors used Wade–Giles while modern authors prefer pinyin.
 The reconstructed version of how he and others during the Tang dynasty would have pronounced this is Bhæk.
-His courtesy name was Taibai (太白), literally "Great White", as the planet Venus was called at the time.
-This has been romanized variously as Li Taibo, Li Taibai, Li Tai-po, among others.
+His courtesy name was Taibai (太白), literally "Great White", as the planet Venus was called at the time; according to his biography in the New Book of Tang, this was because Li's mother had dreamt of Venus while giving birth to him.
+Li's courtesy name has been romanized variously as Li Taibo, Li Taibai, Li Tai-po, among others.
 The Japanese pronunciation of his name and courtesy name may be romanized as "Ri Haku" and "Ri Taihaku" respectively.

 He is also known by his art name (hao) Qīnglián Jūshì (青蓮居士), meaning Householder of Azure Lotus, or by the nicknames "Immortal Poet" (Poet Transcendent; Wine Immortal (酒仙 (Jiuxiān, Chiu^{3}-hsien^{1})), Banished Transcendent (謫仙人 (Zhéxiānrén, Che^{2}-hsien^{1}-jen^{2})), Poet-Knight-errant (詩俠 (诗侠, Shīxiá, Shih^{1}-hsia^{2}), or "Poet-Hero").